NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       --match-files-prefix jitter/run                 \
       --heights-from-dem ref.tif                      \
       --heights-from-dem-uncertainty 10               \
+      --num-anchor-points 0                           \
+      --anchor-weight 0.0                             \
       -o jitter/run

 The DEM uncertainty constraint was set to 10, as the image GSD is 15 meters.
 This can be reduced to 5 meters, likely.

-See :numref:`jitter_camera` for a discussion of camera constraints.
+See :numref:`jitter_camera` for a discussion of camera constraints, and :numref:`jitter_anchor_points` regarding anchor points.

 .. figure:: ../images/aster_jitter_pointmap.png
    :name: aster_jitter_pointmap